arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

 giving our parsers the ability to *try* a parsing, and to eventually recover from a failure.
 We will cover exactly this in the next chapter.
-Instead, let's close this one with a last twist: let's invent the notion of *lifting functions*.
+Instead, let's close this one with a last twist: let's invent the notion of *lifting functions*, a possible second interpretation of Applicative Functors.

 ## Lifting functions
 We learnt that a function taking values can be applied to parsers of